Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 **Math**, as the mother of all sciences, is believed to solve all their problems.
 Ironically, it has no concept of _null_ to aid its firsthand employment, leaving us alone with this problem.

 Null isn't a specific value (it may be memory 0), but a predefined constant.
-Quite convenient, though some programmes look at it as  Phygaros at zero<span title="&nbsp;0️⃣ came to Europe from India &#013;&thinsp; only in Medieval ages.">ℹ️</span>.
+Quite convenient, though some programmes look at it as  Phygaros at zero<span title="&nbsp;Arab mathematiians brought&nbsp;0️⃣&#013;to Europe from India only in&#010;the Middle Ages.">ℹ️</span>.

 I wouldn't like to classify _null_ traps by managed/unmanaged, pointer vs. reference vs index, but break them into three **BE**s: